jonnonz1/nz-statute-book/acts/public/2012/road-user-charges-act-2012.md

   (a) different RUC vehicle types and RUC weights; and (b) distance licences and additional licences.
 (3) Regulations made under subsection (1)—
-  (a) come into force 42 days after the date of their notification in the Gazette, or on any later date that may be specified in the order, unless, in the case of an increase to any existing rate, the increase relates only to the GST payable on the rate; and
+  (aa) are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (a) come into force 42 days after the date of their publication under the Legislation Act 2019, or on any later date that may be specified in the order, unless, in the case of an increase to any existing rate, the increase relates only to the GST payable on the rate; and
-  (b) must be presented to the House of Representatives no later than 16 sitting days after the date on which they are made.
+  (b) must be confirmed by an Act (see subpart 3 of Part 5 of the Legislation Act 2019).
 (4)
 (5)
 (6)

 ### 85A Regulations are confirmable instruments
-The explanatory note of regulations made under section 85(1) must indicate that— (a) they are a confirmable instrument under section 47B of the Legislation Act 2012; and (b) they are revoked at a time stated in the note, unless earlier confirmed by an Act of Parliament; and (c) the stated time is the applicable deadline under section 47C(1)﻿(a) or (b) of that Act.
+[Repealed]

 ### 86 Licence for heavy RUC vehicle invalid 1 month after road user charges rate increased
 (1) This section applies if a road user charges rate is increased by regulations made under section 85(1), unless the increase relates only to the GST payable on the rate.